-Our success and future growth depend upon the continued services of our management team and other key employees.
-Changes in our management team could disrupt our business.
-We also are dependent on the continued service of our existing software engineers because of the complexity of our solutions.
-The loss of one or more members of our senior management or key employees could harm our business, and we may not be able to find adequate replacements.
-For example, in October 2023 John Riccitiello retired from his prior role as our President and Chief Executive Officer and resigned from our board of directors.
+In addition, we must attract and retain highly qualified personnel, such as software engineers because of the complexity of our solutions.
+The loss of one or more members of We have had difficulty quickly filling certain open positions in the past, and despite reevaluating our senior management or key employees could harm headcount needs, slowing down our business, hiring efforts, and we may not be able to find adequate replacements.
+For example, in October 2023 John Riccitiello retired from his prior role as reducing our President and Chief Executive Officer and resigned from our board of directors.
 Our board of directors appointed James Whitehurst as Interim Chief Executive Officer and a member of our board of directors.
 Our board of directors is currently engaged in a search process for a permanent Chief Executive Officer and any inability to successfully transition the Chief Executive Officer role and/or attract a permanent successor for such role could adversely impact our business.
 Additionally, we cannot ensure that we will be able to retain the services of any members of our senior management or key employees.

 In addition, we must attract and retain highly qualified personnel.
-We have had difficulty quickly filling certain open positions in the past, and despite recently reevaluating our headcount needs, slowing down our hiring efforts, and reducing our headcount, we expect to have significant future hiring needs.
-Competition is intense, particularly in the San Francisco Bay Area, Tel Aviv, and other areas in which we have offices, for engineers experienced in designing and developing cloud-based platform solutions, data scientists with experience in machine learning and artificial intelligence and experienced sales professionals.
-As a global workforce, we must align our company values across employees from different cultures and value systems.
+We have had difficulty quickly filling certain open positions headcount in the past, and despite recently reevaluating our headcount needs, slowing down our hiring efforts, and reducing our headcount, 2024, we expect to have significant future hiring needs.
+Competition is intense, particularly in the San Francisco Bay Area, Tel Aviv, and other areas in which we have offices, for engineers experienced in designing and developing cloud-based platform solutions, data scientists and machine learning engineers with experience in machine learning and artificial intelligence and experienced sales professionals.
+As New hires require training and take time before they achieve full productivity.
+New employees may not become as productive as we expect, and we may be unable to hire or retain sufficient numbers of qualified individuals.
+And, as a global workforce, we must align our company values across employees from different cultures and value systems. systems, and often with employees who are geographically remote from one another.
 Failure to successfully create a cohesive company culture could harm our ability to attract and retain talent.